-Like humans, dogs have different sleep cycles.
-Typically, they sleep 12 to 14 hours daily, broken up into shorter naps and longer rest periods.
+Dogs, like humans, go through different sleep cycles and typically sleep 12 to 14 hours a day in shorter naps and longer rest periods.

-During sleep, dogs may twitch, move their paws, or even make small noises.
-These are all normal behaviors as they cycle through light and deep sleep.
+During sleep, they may twitch, paddle their paws, or make soft noises — all normal behaviors as they move through light sleep and REM (dreaming) stages.

 Typical Reasons for Fast Breathing During Sleep